nosarthur/qc101/quantum-mechanics.rst

 Quantum mechanics
 *****************

 This chapter is about the physics background needed for quantum computing.
-The good news is that as long as we do not worry about the implementations on hardware (superconducting circuits, quantum optics, nuclear magnetic resonance, etc), the physics we need is minimal, and that will be the strategy we adopt here.
+The good news is that not much physics is needed as long as we do not worry about hardware implementations (superconducting circuits, quantum optics, nuclear magnetic resonance, etc).
 Specifically, the shortcuts we take include

-* The only quantum objects we consider will be :wiki:`quantum two level systems, i.e., qubits <Qubit>`.
+1. Only :wiki:`quantum two level systems, i.e., qubits <Qubit>` are considered.
-* We will use coin tossing as analogy for measurements on qubits, even though it doesn't work well in many cases.
+#.
+Coin tossing is used as analogy/comparison for measurements on qubits.
-* As long as we can show an operation is unitary, we will assume it can be somehow implemented on hardware.
+#.
+All unitary operations are assumed to be efficiently implemented on hardware.
+#.
+All quantum gates have perfect fidelities, i.e., no :wiki:`decoherence <Quantum_decoherence>`.

 .. _Bernoulli distribution: https://en.wikipedia.org/wiki/Bernoulli_distribution
 .. _binomial distribution: https://en.wikipedia.org/wiki/Binomial_distribution